remarcmij/using-apis-qa-wk1/docs/5-promises-microtasks.md

 Open the file `3-rejected-chain.js` in the VSCode editor.
 This code is functionally equivalent to `1-resolved-chain.js`, except that this time the initial promise is immediately rejected.
 The rejection is done by calling `reject()`.
 We have also replaced the arrow functions again with named functions for clarity.

 Let's run this example using the native `Promise` object first.
-To do this, comment out the line that imports the `CustomPromise` class.
+For this, make sure that the line that imports the `CustomPromise` class is commented out.
 The code should look like this:

 ```javascript
 // import { CustomPromise as Promise } from './custom/promise.js';